Short Slide Rule History

 1947 – James Bland, USA, patents set of scales, relating the LL0 scale (and all other scales on the rule) with the C/D scales, and grouping LLx and LL0x scales together for more easily calculating hyperbolic functions.

-1974 – first programmable scientific pocket calculator HP 65, with register and program memory on magnetic strips (USD 795)
+1974 – first programmable scientific pocket calculator HP 65, with register and program memory on magnetic strips ($795)

-1976 – final slide rule produced by K&E donated to the Smithsonian Institute in Washington, D.C., USA
+1976 – the last slide rule to be produced in the U.S. is manufactured by K&E, donated to the Smithsonian Institute in Washington, D.C., USA